 \subsection{Related works}

-The projectivization formula is essentially known, at least in local situation and in a different formulation, to Kuznetsov \cite{Kuz07HPD}; the flop case is related to Buchweitz--Leuschke--Van den Bergh \cite{BLV}, Weyman--Zhao's \cite{WZ} and Donovan--Segal \cite{DS}.
-Our approach based on the ``chess game" method (see \cite{JLX17} and Appendix \ref{sec:app}) allows us to give explicit descriptions for the Fourier-Mukai functors, and to obtain ``flops--flops=twists" in the case of flops.
-It would be interesting to find the connections of our results with the noncommutative resolutions of Buchweitz--Leuschke--Van den Bergh \cite{BLV} and Weyman--Zhao's \cite{WZ}.
+The projectivization formula is essentially known, at least in local situations and in a different formulation, to Kuznetsov \cite{Kuz07HPD}.
+The flop case of the projectivization formula is related to the works of Buchweitz, Leuschke and Van den Bergh \cite{BLV}, Weyman and Zhao \cite{WZ} and Donovan and Segal \cite{DS}.
+Our approach is based on the ``chess game" method (see \cite{JLX17} and Appendix \ref{sec:app}), which allows us to give explicit descriptions for the Fourier-Mukai functors and to obtain ``flops--flops=twists" in the case of flops.
+It would be interesting to find the connections of this work with noncommutative resolutions considered by Buchweitz, Leuschke and Van den Bergh \cite{BLV}, Weyman and Zhao \cite{WZ}.

-The projectivization formula turns out to be closely related to Y.Toda's results on SODs from d-critical flips \cite{Tod3,Tod2}.
+The projectivization formula turns out to be closely related to Toda's results on SODs from d-critical flips \cite{Tod3,Tod2}.
 In fact the relationship between $\PP(\sG)$ and $\PP(\sExt^1(\sG,\sO))$ is analytically locally a {\em d-critical flip}, and the techniques developed in \cite{Tod3,Tod2} could be applied.
 In turn, our results on projectivization formula and spherical twists could be applied to the case of symmetric powers of curves considered in \cite{Tod2}, see \S \ref{sec:SymC} and \S \ref{sec:Theta}.

-The application of projectivization formula to symmetric powers of curves is independently discovered by Belmans--Krug \cite{BK19}, in which paper they also apply the blowup formula for Cohen-Macaulay subschemes in \S \ref{sec:CM2} to obtain semiorthogonal decomposition for the nested Hilbert scheme of points on a surface, which we include in \S\ref{sec:Hilb} for readers' convenience.
+Our projectivization formula Thm. \ref{thm:duality} compares nicely with Pirozhkolv's theorem \cite{Pir}.
+In fact, a special case of our Thm. \ref{thm:duality} (if $f=1$) agrees with a special case of Pirozhkolv's theorem (if $d=1$); These two results are in general complementary.
+(Both results fit into the general framework of Quot schemes of locally free quotients; see \cite{J20, J21}.)